 In February of 2006, Orestes "Minnie" Miñoso was preparing himself for the day he had anticipated for many years.
 Considered by a significant group of historians, statisticians, and old-time fans to be among the best baseball players not enshrined in the Hall of Fame, Miñoso awaited the voting results of the Committee on African-American Baseball, a special panel that would open the gates of Cooperstown to overlooked and underappreciated stars of black baseball.
 However, when the names of the enshrinees were announced, Miñoso's was not among them.

 Minnie Miñoso was born Saturnino Orestes Arrieta, reportedly on November 29, 1925, in El Perico, Cuba, a town near Havana.
 Arrieta was his mother's maiden name, while his father's name was Carlos Lopez.
 Both labored in the sugar-cane fields outside of the big city.
 Minnie had two sisters and two half-brothers.

 Minnie did not like school.
-During his pre-teen years he quit work in the cane fields and to play ball.
+During his preteen years he quit to work in the cane fields and play ball.
 When his employer, the Lonja plantation, failed to field a youth team, Minnie organized one himself, finding players and equipment and managing the club.
 He demanded that his charges learn the signs, and fined them 50 centavos when they missed one.
-This kind of pride and determination--combined with an ability to get along with everyone--would aid Minnie immeasurably during all phases of his baseball life.
+This kind of pride and determination — combined with an ability to get along with everyone — would aid Minnie immeasurably during all phases of his baseball life.

 Around the age of 14, Minnie saw Martin Dihigo play, and he tried to model himself after the multitalented superstar.
 Minnie was a cagey opposite-field hitter whose bat was still quick enough to turn on an inside pitch and send it screaming over the left fielder's head.
 Every at-bat became a game of cat and mouse.